 You will arrive there when you step into the OS_Delay() function in disassembly mode.
 OS_Idle() is part of RTOSInit.c.
-You may also set a breakpoint there before you step over the delay in LPTask.
+You may also set a breakpoint there before stepping over the delay in LPTaskYou will arrive there when you step into the OS_Delay() function in disassembly mode.
+OS_Idle() is part of RTOSInit.c.
+You may also set a breakpoint there before stepping over the delay in LPTask.